Arcus92/bot-manager/README.md

 # BotManager

-This project is in very early development and properly not usable for your purposes.
+This project is in very early development and properly not usable for your use case!

-There are many easy-to-use Discord bots out there.
-You can configure them over a website and you don't need to manually host the bot.
-That's excellent for non-developers.
-However, I always want to have full control over the software that manages my server.
-I also want to have some programmable features.
-So I created this manager app that can be configured and programed by a json file.
+This is a programmable Discord bot we are using for our server.
+As a developer I always like to have full control over my tools.
+While [MEE6](https://mee6.xyz) oder [Moobot](https://moo.bot/) are great tools for non-developers, they lack certain complex features that would only takes a few lines of code for developers.

+The Bot-Manager should provide an easy-to-use programmable interface.

-## Expressions
+## How it works

-The idea of the json configuration is that everything can be represented as an expression.
-The application defines the expressions.
-See the example below.

-An expression is defined in json by an `$` followed by the expression type name.
+The application takes a json configuration and runs it.
+The whole logic is defined in these file.
+The project provides building blocks called *expressions*.
+In the json file expression types starts with a dollar sign (`$`) followed by the type name.
 See [Api Documentation](https://arcus92.github.io/bot-manager/api/index.html) for a list of all expressions and how they work.

+Why am I using json instead of C# or JavaScript?
+The idea is not to write the configuration manually.
+I want to write a web interface with a [Scratch](https://scratch.mit.edu/)-like visual programming language.

+### Run

+Currently the `BotManager` only takes these json files als arguments.
+Simply drop a config file onto the binary to run it.
+If multiple json files are provided the app will run all in sequence.

+How ever this is just for the early stages and will change in future.

-## Docker
+### Docker

 The docker container runs the BotManager with the config provided in `/config/run.json`.
 This is just an example config and can be overwritten via a docker volume mount.